StackVista/stackstate-docs/use/metrics/k8s-add-metrics.md

 ## Write the outline of the metric binding

-Copy this template of a metric binding and save it into a new YAML file to create your own, all the parts will be filled in completely after going through this guide.
+Use this template to create your own metric binding, all the parts will be filled in completely after going through this guide.

 ```
 _type: MetricBinding